galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_alevin-combine-datasets/tutorial.md

 zenodo_link: 'https://zenodo.org/record/4574153'

 questions:
-  - I have some single cell FASTQ files I want to analyse.
-Where do I start?
+  - I have some AnnData files from different samples that I want to combine into a single file.
+How can I combine these and label them within the object?

 objectives:
-  - Repeat matrix generation for any droplet-based single cell sequencing data
+  - Combine data matrices from different samples in the same experiment
-  - Apply data combination and metadata editing for particular experimental designs
+  - Label the metadata for downstream processing
-  - Interpret quality control (QC) plots to make informed decisions on cell thresholds
-  - Find relevant information in GTF files for the particulars of their study, and include this in data matrix metadata

-time_estimation: 3H
+time_estimation: 1.5H

 key_points:
-  - Create a scanpy-accessible AnnData object from FASTQ files, including relevant cell and gene metadata
-  - Combine multiple samples and label according to study design
+  - Create a single scanpy-accessible AnnData object from multiple AnnData files, including relevant cell metadata according to the study design

 tags:
   - single-cell